 This smashed cucumber salad is not only lovely and crisp, but also incredibly fresh and flavorful.
 In just a few minutes, you can create a surprisingly satisfying side with notes of smooth sesame and cilantro.
 Perfect recipe for your garden cucumbers!

-Place the cucumber on a cutting board, and using the back of a large chef's knife or a rolling pin, gently "smash" it.
-You're not trying to flatten it.
-You simply want to crack it open so that outside tears.
+Place the cucumber on a cutting board.
+Using the back of a large chef's knife or a rolling pin, gently "smash" it.
+The goal is to crack the cucumber open and tear the skin slightly, not flatten it.

-Cut the smashed cucumber into 1-inch long pieces.
+Cut the smashed cucumber into 1-inch pieces and transfer them to a bowl.

 Notes